Carleton-University-FPGA-Dev-Club/cu-fpga-club-s26-project-super-cool-awesome-fpga-project/README.md

-# 2 x 2 Matrix Multiplier using FPGA board and Signal Processing
+# 2 x 2 Matrix Multiplier using FPGA board and Video Interfacing
-This projects explores the concept of signal processing, allowing the matrix inputs and results calculated to be displayed on a monitor.
+This projects explores the concept of video interfacing, allowing the matrix inputs and results calculated to be displayed on a monitor.
 It allows the FPGA board to collect the inputs, execute the 2x2 matrix multiplying algorithm and output the eqaution and results on a monitor.